Team Falcons: Valorant

 In 2022, Falcons won the inaugural Valorant MENA League, which was held in Riyadh and organized as a partnership between the Saudi Esports Federation and Valorant's developer, Riot Games.

 PUBG

 On the morning of January 15, 2025, Soniqs announced the departure of their highly successful PUBG roster.
 Finally, the former Soniqs players were announced as the new Falcons PUBG lineup later that day.

+Trackmania

+In January 2026, when Trackmania was announced to be one of the participating games at the Esports World Cup as part of a multi-year contract, Falcons quickly signed the most successful Trackmania player, 7-time World Champion CarlJr.
+In February, Falcons also signed Spammiej as their Coach.

 Chess

-On February 17, 2025, they signed Hikaru Nakamura, and on March 1, 2025, they signed Alireza Firouzja.
+On February 17, 2025, the org signed chess grandmaster Hikaru Nakamura, and on March 1, 2025, Falcons signed Alireza Firouzja.